Infanta White Noflin

 I am the first Registered Play Therapist (RPT #T3141) with the Association of Play Therapy on the Mississippi Gulf Coast.
 To become a Registered Play Therapist, Master’s level therapists must have earned at least 2,000 hours of supervised clinical experience, 500 hours of supervised play therapy experience, 150 clock hours of play therapy specific education, and be licensed by the state board of practice.
 My advanced training in play therapy at the Child Advocacy and Play Therapy Institute (CAPTI) and my Specialist degree in Play Therapy both allowed me the opportunity to be able to go above and beyond these minimum requirements, and I am committed to obtaining additional continuing education each year through workshops and professional conferences.

+Additionally, I currently serve on the board for the Mississippi Association for Play Therapy.
 I am also a Mississippi Licensed Professional Counselor (LPC #2104) and National Certified Counselor (NCC #340021).

 Having been born and raised on the Mississippi Gulf Coast, I enjoy exploring our community and all it has to offer.
 Being with family brings me the most joy, and in my free time I love to travel, read, ride horses, go to the beach, and play with my dog, Nugget.
 I am a proud and active member of Alpha Kappa Alpha Sorority, Inc. in which I was initiated in the Spring of 2010 at Mississippi State University.
 I enjoy providing community service through my sorority as well as spending time with my sorority sisters.